-This chapter is relevant to Section G2(ii) of the 2017 CICM Primary Syllabus, which asks the exam candidate to "define the components and determinants of cardiac output".
+This chapter is relevant to Section G2(iii) of the 2023 CICM Primary Syllabus, which asks the exam candidate to "define the components and determinants of cardiac output".
 This wishful phrase would be perhaps better directed to the scientific community, who have struggled with this concept for the better part of the last two hundred years.
 "Significant differences exist among textbook definitions for the terms preload and afterload, leading to confusion and frustration among students and faculty alike", understates a clearly enraged James Norton in a 2001 editorial which reads best if it were read aloud through gritted teeth.
 It's not as if we have not had enough time to achieve scientific consensus on this matter.
 The situation is of course made more frustrating by the observation that the clinical application of these concepts clearly does not suffer greatly from a lack of valid scientific definitions.
 Any unwashed rube can crack a vial of inotrope and augment "contractility" without knowing what "contractility" really is, or how to properly measure it, or why it is so difficult to conceptualise.

 Unfortunately, the aforementioned rube will ultimately be called upon to deifne these concepts at least once in their life, if they plan to complete this training program.
 This topic has real exam relevance.
 Multiple questions have asked for definitions and interpretations of these parameters with various levels of detail expected.
 Weirdly, afterload seems to be the favourite, in case the time-poor candidate is so poor that they only have time to study one determinant of cardiac output to the exclusion of the others.